tari/taricorp.net/content/posts/2023/video-squisher/index.md

 </html>
 ```

-Since I don't care much about compatibility with old browsers that don't support javascript modules, I was able to write "modern" javascript in client.mjs:
+Since I don't care much about compatibility with old browsers that don't support javascript modules, I was able to write "modern" javascript in `client.mjs` to plumb data through:

 ```javascript
 // Use fetch-event-source, pulling from a CDN so I don't need to bother